-Besides directly testing the efficacy of different prevention- or intervention-therapies (e.g. by lifestyle, nutrition and pharmaceuticals), also more basic research studies are performed aiming at understanding the sequence of events or underlying mechanisms of the disease development.
+Besides directly testing the efficacy of different prevention- or intervention-therapies (e.g. by lifestyle, nutrition and pharmaceuticals or injections of AAV or siRNA), also more basic research studies are performed aiming at understanding the sequence of events or underlying mechanisms of the disease development.
 For understanding the development of metabolic disorders, time-course studies might be performed in which groups of animals are compared after a different time period of diet administration (for instance to unravel whether metabolic dysfunction of one organ precedes metabolic dysfunction of another organ).
 Also animal studies can be performed aiming at developing a novel model or to improve existing models.
-For all studies, it is very important that we use translational models that reflect the metabolic disorder(s) in humans as much as possible.
-We are continuously improving our in vivo models, and perform comparative studies using human organ tissues and human-based plasma readouts (e.g. same biomarkers).
-An improvement of the model could be for instance a) an adaptation of the diet being used to induce the metabolic disorder, or b) use of a more translational mouse strain.
+For all studies, it is very important that we use translational models that reflect the metabolic disorder(s) in humans as much as possible (see Zadelaar et al. ATVB 2004, PMID: 17541027; Morrison et al. Hepatol Communic 2018, PMID: 30556039; van den Hoek et al, Cells 2021, PMID: 32883049).
+We are continuously improving our in vivo models, and perform comparative studies using human organ tissues and human-based plasma readouts (e.g. same biomarkers; e.g. Morrison et al., Frontiers Physiol, 2018, PMID: 29527177; Martinez-Arranz et al Hepatology, 2022, PMID: 35220605).
+An improvement of the model could be for instance a) an adaptation of the diet being used to induce the metabolic disorder, or b) use of a more translational mouse strain, or c) expression of additional human genes/proteins/metabolites using AAV vectors or siRNA.